corda/corda-docs-portal/content/en/platform/corda/1.2/cenm/config-network-map-parameters.md

 - network
 - map
 - parameters
-title: Network Map configuration parameters
+title: Network Map Service configuration parameters
 ---

-# Network Map configuration parameters
+# Network Map Service configuration parameters

-Configuration reference for the Network Map Service
+The following parameters are available for the Network Map Service:

 * **address**:
 The host and port on which the service runs